Swedz/tesseract-neoforge/docs/README.md

 registering blocks, items, and fluids.
 The MI Hook system uses the registry holders internally.

 Refer to [REGISTRY_HOLDERS.md](REGISTRY_HOLDERS.md) for further information.

+## Proxies

+Tesseract provides a very simple and quick way to implement proxies that have different load environments.

+Refer to [PROXIES.md](PROXIES.md) for further information.